 The preset frequencies will be lost if your vehicle's battery goes dead, is disconnected, or the radio fuse is removed.

-AUTO SELECT - If you are traveling far from home and can no longer receive your preset stations, you can use the Auto Select feature to find stations in the local area.
+AUTO SELECT - If you are traveling far from home and can no longer receive the stations you preset, you can use the auto select feature to find stations in the local area.

 Press the A. SEL button.
-"A.SEL" flashes in the display, and the system goes into scan mode for several seconds.
-It stores the frequencies of six AM, and twelve FM stations in the preset buttons.
+"A.SEL" will flash in the display, and the system will go into scan mode for several seconds.
+It stores the frequencies of six AM stations and twelve FM stations in the preset buttons.

-You will see a "0" displayed after pressing a preset button if Auto Select cannot find a strong station for every preset button.
+You will see a "0" displayed after pressing a preset button if auto select cannot find a strong station for every preset button.

-If you do not like the stations Auto Select has stored, you can store other frequencies on the preset buttons as previously described.
-To turn off Auto Select, press the A. SEL button.
+If you do not like the stations auto select has stored, you can store other frequencies on the preset buttons.
+Use the TUNE, SEEK, or SCAN function to find stations, then store them in the preset buttons as described previously.

+To turn off auto select, press the A. SEL button.
 This restores the presets you originally set.

-Adjusting the Sound Press the SOUND/TUNE knob repeatedly to display the Bass (BAS), Treble (TRE), Fader (FAD), and Balance (BAL) setting.
+Adjusting the Sound

+Press the MODE (TUNE) knob repeatedly to display the Bass (BAS), Treble (TRE), Balance (BAL), and Fader (FAD) setting.

 Each mode is shown in the display as it changes.
-Turn the SOUND/TUNE knob to adjust the setting to your liking.
+Turn the MODE (TUNE) knob to adjust the setting to your liking.
 When the level reaches the center, you will see "C" in the display.
-The system will automatically return the display to the selected audio mode about 5 seconds after you stop adjusting a mode. $\mathbf{BAL}-\mathbf{Adjust}$ the Balance, or side-to-side strength of the sound.
+The system will automatically return the display to the selected audio mode about 5 seconds after you stop adjusting a mode.